Wide powertrain selection; smooth, quiet driving experience; good looks

 |Roadside Assistance||4 Years/50,000 Miles|

-2019 BMW X5 -- The GLE's closest rival, with sharper handling and a bolder design, but not the GLE's comfortable, relaxed driving experience.
-An all-new generation debuts for this model year.
+2018 BMW X5 -- The GLE's closest rival, with sharper handling and a bolder design.
+But not the GLE's comfortable, relaxed driving experience.

-2019 Lexus RX -- Offers much more distinctive styling than the GLE and driving dynamics that might be considered sporty compared with older generations.
+2018 Lexus RX -- Offers much more distinctive styling than the GLE and driving dynamics that might be considered sporty compared with those of older generations.
 It also has a long list of technology features and a reputation for excellent long-term reliability.

-2019 Volvo XC90 -- Handsome and plush, the XC90 doesn't have any sporty variants, but there is a plug-in hybrid.
+2018 Volvo XC90 -- Handsome and luxurious, the XC90 doesn't have any sporty variants, but there is a plug-in hybrid.